 These incidents were very painful for Dr. Uprety and she then decided to stop girl trafficking.

 On her return to Nepal, she and some friends established a small organization dedicated to preventing girls from trafficking, end violence against women and improve women’s reproductive health in Nepal.

 Initially, RHEST had two staff, worked from a single room and found 25 girls in Syangja who were at risk of being trafficked.
 She put them in school, paid for their education costs and started to raise awareness in their communities about the risks of trafficking.
 There are now over 8,500 at-risk girls in the program, in 18 districts throughout Nepal.

-RHEST also help thousands of women through our mobile reproductive health clinics, provides funds for surgical interventions for hundreds of women suffering from uterine prolapse and trains rural health workers and volunteers in the identification, treatment and prevention of women’s reproductive health issues.
+RHEST also helps thousands of women through our mobile reproductive health clinics, provides funds for surgical interventions for hundreds of women suffering from uterine prolapse and trains rural health workers and volunteers in the identification, treatment, and prevention of women’s reproductive health issues.